Jilab-biomechanics/CNN-brain-strains/README.md

 ## Disclaimer:

-The data tool is provided AS IS and for non-commercial use only.
+This data tool is provided AS IS and for non-commercial use only.
 Please use at your own risk as no responsibility is assumed or implied.

 ## Prerequisites
 - System: MacOS/ Linux (e.g: Ubuntu 16.04)